foobaz/lossypng/README.md

 ###Improvements
 For some applications, all transparent pixels in the image must remain fully transparent.
 An option that leaves all transparent pixels untouched would help.

-The quantization algorithm could be changed to consider an area of pixels instead of just the neighbors.
-It could use this information to dither and prevent banding.

 Currently lossypng compares colors with a simple Euclidian distance between RGBA values.
 A perceptual color comparison would work better.